PlayStation Portable (PSP) Architecture

 Coprocessors

 As with any MIPS CPU, Allegrex has three coprocessor slots.
-Sony added three:
+Sony added three [7]:

-In conclusion: Allegrex is incredibly fast.
-However, we still don’t know what can you do with it.
+In conclusion, Allegrex is incredibly fast.
+However, we still don’t know what you can do with it.
 After all, you can imagine this CPU as the conductor of an orchestra, and we haven’t checked out the performers yet.

-Focused memory management
+A focused memory management

 Let me talk for a moment about the memory system implemented in this system.
-Among other things, the System Control Coprocessor provides the functionality of a Memory Protection Unit or ‘MPU’ (not to be confused with an ‘MMU’), this maps the physical hardware onto the CPU’s memory space with some special quirks in between.
+Among other things, the System Control Coprocessor provides the functionality of a Memory Protection Unit or ‘MPU’ (not to be confused with an ‘MMU’), which maps the physical hardware onto the CPU’s memory space with some special quirks in between.
 Even though its modus operandi can be seen as a bit primitive at first, we’ll see why it’s optimal for the needs of this console.

 Image